ttiny/deploy/README.md

 2. Extract somewhere, open a shell and cd to that directory.
 4. You can start the app with `node deploy.js` or the `deploy` shell script.

-Make sure you have git, docker and rocker-compose installed, so **deploy** can start them!
+Make sure you have git, docker, rocker and rocker-compose installed, so **deploy** can start them!

 CLI usage